-OUTDOOR GREENS LAST LONGER THAN INDOOR
+OUTDOOR GREENS LAST LONGER THAN THEIR INDOOR COUNTERPARTS

-TOUCH UP OR REPLACE TIRED LOOKING GREENS
+TOUCH UP OR REPLACE TIRED-LOOKING GREENS

 MIX REAL AND FAUX GREENS

 This is really the best of both worlds.
 Mix live and faux greens and replace the real ones as they get tired.
+Practical and smart!

 USE AN ANTITRANSPIRANT